-Proposed Educational Plan (PEP): Prior to scheduling any Advanced Studies electives students should meet with their mentor to discuss their Advanced Studies schedule.
+Proposed Educational Plan (PEP): Prior to scheduling any Advanced Studies elective students should meet with their mentor to discuss their Proposed Educational Plan (PEP) for Advanced Studies.

-The proposed education plan is a vehicle for students and their assigned Learning Communities Mentor to discuss the goals and objectives of the students Advanced Studies education.
+The PEP is a vehicle for students and their assigned Learning Communities Mentor to discuss the goals and objectives of the students Advanced Studies education.
 Section A of the PEP reflects the “ideal” desired schedule.
-Additional electives that the student may consider should be listed in section B. Only electives on an approved PEP (Section A or B) will be approved by the Associate Dean of Student Affairs.
+Additional electives that the student may consider should be listed in section B. Only electives on an approved PEP (Section A or B) will be approved by the associate dean of student affairs.
 Students are encouraged to discuss any elective with their Mentor if questions/concerns arise.

-All Advanced Studies (AS) Students must have an approved PEP on filed by March 31st.
-See UMMS Student Forms in right hand sidebar to download form.
+All Advanced Studies Students (AS) must have an approved PEP on file by the deadline published by the Office of Student Affairs.

 Adding and dropping Advanced Studies Courses: Forms for adding and dropping electives are located in the righthand side bar.
 The school does not restrict the proportion of time spent on ‘intramural/internal’ versus ‘extramural/external’ electives.
 Instructions on how to schedule Advanced Studies electives.